paigeweber13/multi-part-print-cost/sprints.md

    of './'.
 For consistency.
     - we don't do this in core.py, why should we do it in gui.py?
  - [ ] give error when file input is not a slic3r-pe file
+    - looks like I need to validate this myself.... slic3r goes ahead and tires to slice it when only given bad settings
+    - inspect .ini profile?
+Or inspect output .gcode?
+Output gcode doesn't seem to have any time info when given a bad profile.
+How would I check for a bad profile?
+I'd have to determine what settings are needed to get an accurate estimate... that sounds tough
  - [ ] in file where print stats are output, include print settings
  - [ ] get print bed size programatically